Aashi24/shreyakr-portfolio/Assignment3and4.md

 ![rating-1](c1.jpg)

-## 3. Final thoughts: how successful what this method at evaluating the data visualization you selected?
+## 3. Final thoughts: how successful was this method at evaluating the data visualization you selected?
 Are there measures you feel are missing or not being captured here?
 What would you change?
 Provide 1-2 recommendations (color, type of visualization, layout, etc.)

+exhastive better than good chart

+time

+medium

 # 3. WIREFRAMES